pmnxis/Lambda_KICAD_LIB/README.md

 Recent days, λ is trying to use kicad5.
 And she decided to share some libraries for public.
 ```

+## Transition to Kicad6
+Now This library changed to Kicad6 version.
+Previous library is legacy format.
+Thus apply new libary format.

 ## Update schedule.
 If there's new part using in kicad5 from my job or hobby.
 It will be update asap.